tusharad/ollama-haskell/README.md

 3. **Garbage collection**: Haskell handles memory management automatically, freeing you from worries about manual memory deallocation.
 ```

+### Note

+Make sure you have installed the model that you want to use.

 You can find practical examples demonstrating how to use the library in the `examples/OllamaExamples.hs` file.

 ## Prerequisite